 Some of the most beautiful churches in Italy are the Basilica di San Marco and the Basilica of Santa Maria Gloriosa dei Frari in Venice, the Cathedral of Santa Maria del Fiore and the Basilica di Santa Croce in Florence, the Basilica of Saint John Lateran in Rome, the Cathedral of the Nativity of Saint Mary and the Church of Santa Maria delle Grazie in Milan, the Cathedral of Santa Maria Assunta in Orvieto and the Basilica of San Zeno Maggiore in Verona.

-With a history of nearly 2000 years, the Pantheon is the best preserved roman building in the world.
-Once a Roman temple, the Pantheon is now a catholic church, and one of the main attractions in Rome.
-SHORT HISTORY Although the inscription on the frontispiece shows that it was built by Marcus Agrippa, the Roman consul, Agrippa’s pantheon was built in fact during the reign of Augustus, between 27 and 25 BC, and it burned in the year 80 AD.
-The façade was the only part to be saved, that was later used to rebuild the new pantheon.
-The temple was rebuilt by the Emperor Domitian, but it was burnt again in 110 AD.
-Today’s building was built between the years 118 and 125 AD, during the reign of Hadrian.
-In 609, Pope Bonifacio IV converted the Pantheon into a Christian church and consecrated it to St. Mary and the Martyrs.
-Two kings of Italy are buried in the Pantheon – Vittorio Emanuele II and Umberto I, as well as the painters Raphael and Annibale Carracci, the composer Arcangelo Corelli, and the architect Baldassare Peruzzi.
-ARCHITECTURE At 43 meters wide and 43 meters high, the Pantheon’s dome is Read more [...]
+The Pantheon is a former Roman temple in Rome, located in Piazza della Rotonda, not far from the Trevi Fountain.
+With a history of nearly 2000 years, the Pantheon is the best preserved Roman structure in the world.
+Once a Roman temple, the Pantheon is now a Catholic church, and one of the main attractions of Rome.
+SHORT HISTORY Although the inscription on the frontispiece shows that it was built by Marcus Agrippa, the Roman consul, Agrippa’s temple was erected in fact during the reign of Augustus, between 27 and 25 BC, and it was destroyed in a fire in 80 AD.
+The facade was the only part to be saved, that was later used to rebuild the new temple.
+The Pantheon was rebuilt by the emperor Domitian, but it was damaged again by a fire in 110.
+According to tradition, the current structure was built between the years 118 and 125 AD, during the reign of Hadrian.
+In 609, Pope Boniface IV converted the Pantheon into a Christian church and dedicated it to Saint Mary and the Martyrs.
+Around that time, the church was known as Santa Maria della Rotonda or Santa Maria ad Martyres.
+Two kings of Read more [...]

-The Church of Saint Susanna at the Baths of Diocletian (Chiesa di Santa Susanna alle Terme di Diocleziano) is a beautiful church in Rome, located about 250 meters from the Piazza della Repubblica.
+The Church of Saint Susanna at the Baths of Diocletian (Chiesa di Santa Susanna alle Terme di Diocleziano) is a beautiful church in Rome, located about 250 meters from Piazza della Repubblica.
 SHORT HISTORY The Church of Santa Susanna is one of the oldest churches in Rome.
 The original place of worship was built around the year 280 AD on the remains of three Roman villas, outside the wall of the Baths of Diocletian and the Servian Wall, the first wall built to defend the city.
-According to tradition, the church was built in Susanna’s House, where the Saint was martyred in 294 AD.
+According to tradition, the church was built on the site of the House of Susanna, where the Saint was martyred in 294 AD.
 Excavations made in the 19th century, actually brought to light the remains of a Roman house from the 3rd century, now visible through the glass paving of the sacristy.
 Other excavations from 1990 brought to light a Roman sarcophagus with fragments of painted plaster inside.
-Pope Sergius I restored the church at the end of the 7th century, Pope Leo III rebuilt it from the ground in 796 and later, in 1475, the church was rebuilt again by Pope Sixtus IV.
-The facade of the church was completed in Baroque style in 1603 by Read more [...]
+Pope Sergius I restored the church at the end of the 7th century, Pope Leo III rebuilt it from the ground in 796.
+In 1475, the church was rebuilt again by Pope Sixtus IV.
+The facade of the church was completed in Baroque style in Read more [...]

 The Church of Santa Maria di Loreto is a beautiful church located in Piazza Venezia, in Rome, close to the Trajan’s Column and the Forum of Trajan.
-SHORT HISTORY In 1500, the Congregazione dei Fornai (Congregation of Bakers) obtained from Pope Alexander VI a small chapel, that was demolished to build the current church.
+SHORT HISTORY In 1500, the Congregation of Bakers (Congregazione dei Fornai) obtained from Pope Alexander VI a small chapel, which was demolished to build the current church.
 The works, based on a project by Antonio da Sangallo the Younger, were started in 1507.
 The dome of the church was built by Giacomo del Duca in 1582.
-In the 19th century, the church was restored by Luca Carimini, and completed with a presbytery by Giuseppe Sacconi, the architect of the National Monument to Victor Emmanuel II.
-ART AND ARCHITECTURE The architecture is characterized by pilasters in travertine that stand out on the brick walls, and is notable for the beauty of its proportions.
+In the 19th century, the church was restored by Luca Carimini, and completed with a presbytery by Giuseppe Sacconi, the architect of the nearby National Monument to Victor Emmanuel II.
+ART AND ARCHITECTURE The architecture of the church is characterized by pilasters in travertine that stand out on the brick walls, and is notable for the beauty of its proportions.
 The project is characterized by simple overlapping volumes – the body of the church with a square plan, surmounted by the octagonal volume of the drum, on which is placed the dome.
 At the top of the dome, we can find the lantern, with a very elaborate shape.
-The interior is octagonal in shape, with four chapels, and the Read more [...]
+The interior is octagonal in shape, with Read more [...]

-The Basilica of Santa Maria in Aracoeli is a church located on the Campidoglio (Capitoline Hill), in Rome, known for housing relics belonging to Saint Helena, mother of Emperor Constantine.
-SHORT HISTORY A first church was built here in the 6th century, on the ruins of a Temple dedicated to Juno Moneta.
+The Basilica of Santa Maria in Aracoeli is a church located on the Capitoline Hill, in Rome, known for housing the relics of Saint Helena, mother of emperor Constantine the Great.
+SHORT HISTORY A first church was built on this site in the 6th century, on the ruins of a Temple dedicated to Juno Moneta.
 In the 9th century, the church was taken over by the papacy.
 Near the end of the 12th century, Palazzo Senatorio (Senatorial Palace) was built on the Capitoline Hill, and the area started to develop.
-In 1250, the Pope Innocent IV granted the ownership of the church to the Franciscan Order.
-The Franciscans restored the church, giving it the current Romanesque-Gothic appearance.
+In 1250, Pope Innocent IV granted the ownership of the church to the Franciscan Order.
+The Franciscans restored the church, giving it its current Romanesque-Gothic appearance.
 The imposing marble staircase was built in 1348, as a vow to the Virgin, to put an end to the plague that raged throughout Europe.
 During the occupation of Rome, in 1797, the French took possession of the hill, killing the Franciscan friars and reducing the church to a stable.
-The restorations of the church began as early as 1799, the little temple of Saint Helena was rebuilt in 1833, and the new organ of the choir was inaugurated in 1848.
-With the Unification of Read more [...]
+The restorations of the church began as early as 1799, the small Temple of Saint Helena was rebuilt in 1833, and the new organ of the choir was inaugurated in 1848.
+With the Read more [...]